drewrey/c3p0/README.md

 * `blank?(data)` - true/false
 * `present?(data)` - true/false
 * `presence(data)` - returns the value if it is not blank. nil if it is blank

+### Metadata

+`C3P0.Metadata` is a protocol to provide a map of metadata about a struct.

 ## Contributing